 PhD, MA, The Ohio State University; BA, University of Iowa

-PhD, Yale University; MBA, UCLA; BA, Stanford University
+PhD, Yale University; MBA, University of California, Los Angeles; BA, Stanford University

 Dennis Schorr is an expert on strategic flexibility, marketing resources and capabilities, and competitive advantage.
 His research has been published in the Journal of Personality and Social Psychology.
 He has consulted for a variety of organizations in Marketing Strategy, Marketing Research and Strategy, and Total Quality Management and Market Responsiveness.

-PhD, UCLA; PGDM, Indian Institute of Management - Calcutta; BTech, Indian Institute of Technology - New Delhi
+PhD, University of California, Los Angeles; PGDM, Indian Institute of Management - Calcutta; BTech, Indian Institute of Technology - New Delhi

 Sivaramakrishnan Siddarth is an expert in the development and use of response models to understand consumer and market behavior.
 His research has been published in the Journal of Marketing Research, Journal of Marketing, Management Science, and Marketing Science among others.
 Professor Siddarth currently serves on the editorial board of Marketing Letters.
 He is a recipient of the O’Dell outstanding paper award from the Journal of Marketing Research, the USC Mellon Award for excellence in mentoring graduate students, the Evan C. Thompson Faculty Teaching and Learning Innovation Award, and several Golden Apple teaching awards.

-PhD, University of Michigan; BS, University of Bombay
+PhD, University of Michigan - Ann Arbor; MA, Xavier School of Management: BS, University of Bombay

-(PhD Michigan) is Professor of Marketing, Management and Organization, Neely Chair of American Enterprise, and Director of the Center for Global Innovation, at the USC Marshall School of Business.
+Gerard J Tellis (PhD Michigan) is Professor of Marketing, Management and Organization, Neely Chair of American Enterprise, and Director of the Center for Global Innovation, at the USC Marshall School of Business.
 Dr. Tellis is an expert in innovation, advertising, social media, new product growth, and global market entry.
-He has published 5 books and over 200 papers (http://www.gtellis.net ) that have won over 18,000 citations in Google Scholar.
+He has published 7 books and over 200 papers (http://www.gtellis.net ) that have won over 21,000 citations in Google Scholar.
 His publications have won over 20 awards.
-He is Vice President of External Affairs of ISMS and an Associate Editor of Marketing Science and Journal of Marketing Research.
+He is President-elect of ISMS and was an Associate Editor of Marketing Science and Journal of Marketing Research.

-PhD, MS, MA, Ohio State University; BA, Renmin University
+PhD, MS, MA, The Ohio State University; BA, Renmin University

 Sha Yang's research focuses on modeling consumer purchase behavior and market competition.
 Her recent research interests include search engine advertising and social network.
 She is a leader in developing models with sophisticated interactions among consumers and firms, and is a pioneer in introducing Bayesian methods into estimation of such interactions.
 Professor Yang has published more than 20 articles, and serves on the editorial board of Journal of Marketing Research, Marketing Science, and Quantitative Marketing and Economics.
 Professor Yang has collaborated with many companies including Visa, Miller Brewing Company, HP, Pepsi Co., CBS, TNS, McCann Ericson, epinions.com, Taobao.com and China Mobile.

-PhD, University of Wisconsin; MBA, University of Kansas; MA, The Ohio State University; BS, UC-Santa Barbara
+PhD, University of Wisconsin, Madison; MBA, University of Kansas, Lawrence; MA, The Ohio State University; BS, University of California, Santa Barbara

 Allen Weiss studies technology marketing, particularly how firms make decisions in technologically sophisticated markets.
 His research has published in the Journal of Marketing Research, Journal of Marketing, Management Science, Organization Science, and Journal of Financial Economics.
 Professor Weiss consults with high-technology and internet firms, including Intel Corporation, Texas Instruments, COMPAQ, and IBM.